Structure of K\"ahler foliations with negative transverse Ricci curvature: de Rham decomposition for transversely K ahler foliation of quasi-negative transverse Ricci curvature

 \subsection{Preparatory material}

 The following result was proven in \cite{Touzet-toulouse}.

-\begin{thm} The structural Lie algebra $\mathfrak g$ of $\F$ is semi-simple without compact factors. \end{thm} In particular we can (and we will) assume that $(\F,g)$ is \textit{taut} by Nosawa's Theorem \ref{T:minimalizableSS}.
-Actually, tautness can be directly derived from the homological orientability assumption according to Masa's criterion recalled in Theorem \ref{TH:Masatautcrit}.
-According to Theorem~\ref{T:harmonic-holomorphic}, $\F$ admits an extension $\G$ (a priori not Riemannian) which is defined on the universal cover $\wtX$ of $X$ by the levels of a $J_\F$-holomorphic map $\Psi:\wtX\to\sS$ to a bounded symmetric domain and whose additional properties are listed in Theorem \ref{T:harmonic-riemannian}.
-Let $h_\sS$ be the Killing metric on~$\sS$.
-This is a K\" ahler--Einstein metric whith negative Ricci form $\mathrm{Ric}(h_\sS)$.
-After normalization, we can suppose that $\mathrm{Ric}(h_\sS) =-\omega_\sS$ where $\omega_\sS$ is the fundamental form of~$h_\sS$.
-The pull-back of $\omega_\sS$ by $\Psi$ is $\pi_1(X)$-invariant and then descends to $X$ as a basic (with respect to both $\F$ and $\G$) $(1,1)$-forms that we will denote by $\Omega$.\footnote{Unless otherwise specified,``basic'' means basic with respect to the original foliation $\F$; of course, any covariant tensor which is basic with respect to $\G$ is automatically basic with respect to $\F$}
+\begin{thm} The structural Lie algebra $\mathfrak g$ of $\F$ is semi-simple without compact factors. \end{thm} In particular we can (and we will) assume that $(\F,g)$ is \textit{taut} by Nozawa's Theorem \ref{T:minimalizableSS}.
+Actually, tautness can be directly derived from the homological orientability assumption according to Masa's criterion recalled in Theorem~\ref{TH:Masatautcrit}.
+According to Theorem~\ref{T:harmonic-holomorphic}, $\F$ admits an extension $\G$ (a priori not Riemannian) which is defined on the universal cover $\wtX$ of $X$ by the levels of a $J_\F$-holomorphic map to a bounded symmetric domain and whose additional properties are listed in Theorem \ref{T:harmonic-riemannian} (to stick with the notation used in the statements of the introduction, the we drop the subscript $\mathfrak{g}$ and use $\scrH$ to denote the Hermitian symmetric space).
+Let $h_{\scrH}$ be the Killing metric on~$\scrH$.
+This is a K\" ahler--Einstein metric whith negative Ricci form $\mathrm{Ric}(h_\scrH)$.
+After normalization, we can suppose that $\mathrm{Ric}(h_\scrH) =-\omega_\scrH$ where $\omega_\scrH$ is the fundamental form of~$h_\scrH$.
+The pull-back of $\omega_\scrH$ by $\Psi$ is $\pi_1(X)$-invariant and then descends to $X$ as a basic (with respect to both $\F$ and $\G$) $(1,1)$-forms that we will denote by $\Omega$.\footnote{Unless otherwise specified,``basic'' means basic with respect to the original foliation $\F$; of course, any covariant tensor which is basic with respect to $\G$ is automatically basic with respect to $\F$}

 Set $p=\textrm{rk}_\C\ \G/\F$.
 The short exact sequence of complex vector bundles\footnote{After complexification and identification with their $(1,0)$ parts.}

 implies that the corresponding Chern classes are related by